-Suppose that tonight’s menu includes grilled pork chops, new potatoes, and baby carrots.
-You could heat up the grill, dust the chops with a nice dry rub, throw the carrots in boiling water and put the potatoes under the broiler.
-You would then spend all your time running between the grill and the kitchen to get everything cooked.
+Suppose that tonight’s dinner menu called for grilled pork chops, new potatoes, and baby carrots.
+You could fire up the grill, season the chops with a nice dry rub, and bake the vegetables on a sheet pan in the oven.
+However, you might spend all your time running between the grill and kitchen to cook everything.
 Well, there’s a better way.
 Try packaging those vegetables in aluminum foil and placing them right on the grill.
-These grilling packets are easy to prepare and easier to cook, plus you can add a whole host of flavors while to cook.
+These grilling packets are simple to prepare and easy to cook.

-Making Packets: To prepare packets for the grill, take a sheet of heavy aluminum foil large enough to fold over the food you want to put inside.
+To prepare packets, take a sheet of heavy aluminum foil large enough to fold over the food you plan to put inside.
 Place food in the center and fold up the ends.
 Make a double fold where the ends meet.
 Then fold up the sides to form an airtight packet.
-There should be room inside for the juices and heat to circulate.
-The idea here is that the food inside the packet will cook in its own juices.
+There should be enough room inside for the juices and heat to circulate.
+The idea here is that the food inside the packet will cook in its juices.

-Packet Ingredients: Because of the way packets cook you need to make sure that you have enough liquid inside to create the steam that will cook the food.
+Because of how packets cook, it’s essential that there is enough liquid inside to create the steam for cooking the food.
 Water, wine, fruit juices, vinegar all work to create this steam.
-By choosing something with a flavor you can enhance the taste of the foods.
-If you add dry spices to the packet, make sure you compensate with more liquid to keep the packet from drying out.
-When the packet has been cooked the steam inside can be very hot, so make sure you carefully open one end or puncture the packet with a fork before you take out the contents.
-Remember that steam can be considerably hotter than boiling water so it won’t take much to burn you.
+Choosing something flavorful is also a key component to packet cooking.
+Add dry spices to the packet, making sure you compensate with more liquid to keep it from drying out.
+When the packet has cooked the steam inside will be very hot, so open carefully one end or puncture the packet with a fork before removing the contents.
+Remember that steam can be considerably hotter than boiling water so it can burn you.

-Grilling Packets: On the grill food inside packets can burn.
-The direct heat of a burner is more than enough to burn foods quickly and since you can’t see inside while the food is cooking you can to be very careful.
-Packets need to be turned regularly and watched constantly.
-If you start to see charring on the outside of the packet then you probably have food burning on the inside.
-Keep packets away from a high direct heat.
+Once on the grill, keep a close eye on the packets.
+The direct heat of a burner is more than enough to burn food quickly, and since you can’t see inside, it’s best to be very careful.
+Packets need to be turned regularly and watched often.
+Charring on the outside is a good indicator of food burning inside.
+So, keep packets away from high direct heat.
 Upper racks and cooler areas of the grill are best.
-You can also take some precautions in the way you assemble the packets.
-Try layering sliced onions on below and above foods so that the onions can absorb some of the extra heat and prevent the food you want to eat from burning.
+Take extra precautions with the way packets are constructed.
+Try layering sliced onions above and below foods to create a barrier.

-Packets are great for more than just side dishes.
-Whole meals can be put together to allow easy preparation and to blend flavors.
-Try packing fish fillets, onions, lemon slices, and vegetables together with herbs and spices to make an individual meal for all your guests.
-You can even serve up the packets right on a plate for people to open and enjoy.
-Because of the sealed environment, you don’t have to worry as much about foods drying out but be careful not to puncture the packets while they are cooking.
+Packets are perfect for more than just side dishes.
+Full meals can be put together, allowing for easy preparation and flavor blending.
+Try packing fish fillets, onions, lemon slices, and vegetables along with herbs and spices to make an individual meal.
+You can even serve them right on a plate to open and enjoy.
+Because of the sealed environment, you won’t have to worry as much about foods drying out, but be careful not to puncture the packets while they are cooking.